-To most people, this topic is way too complicated to comprehend therefore it is best to begin at the start, defining a partition and partition tables to form the basis of this review and then jump into MBR vs GPT fight!
+To most people, this topic is way too complicated to comprehend therefore it is best to begin at the start, defining a partition and partition tables to form the basis of this review, and then jump into MBR vs GPT fight!

 A partition is the smallest unit of size in a disk drive that can function and be recognized by the operating system and cannot be altered whatsoever, it remains fixed.

-On the other hand, a partition table is a table on that same drive which describes the partitions on it.
+On the other hand, a partition table is a table on that same drive that describes the partitions on it.
 Typical uses of partition tables are in developing Master Boot Records and GUID Partition Tables although there are other forms to represent partition tables.

 The partition can be modified after installing the OS although most people prefer doing the procedure right at the start.
 Additionally, the term “partition map” might be used interchangeably with “partition table” and should therefore not cause much confusion.

-When you want to install an OS, there is a pop up with two options of partition tables to choose from, MBR and GPT.
+When you want to install an OS, there is a pop-up with two options of partition tables to choose from, MBR and GPT.
 How do you get to choose the right one?

 Let’s have a brief overview of each of the partitioning styles.

-Here is the round up for MBR vs GPT Partitioning Styles
+Here is the round-up for MBR vs GPT Partitioning Styles

 GUID Partition Table (GPT)